Skip to the content.

 Automation Tasks

-The following automation tasks are available in the ServiceNow plugin:
+The following automation tasks are available in the ServiceNow plug-in:

 ServiceNow – Create Change Request and Change Task